General Division Rules & Details

 A team is in the Bonus during either half if the opposing team has committed 5 Fouls or more.
 A team in the bonus shoots a one-and-one until the 10th foul on the opposing team.
 Double Bonus is achieved at 10th foul and only achievable in 2nd Half

-Running Clock First 12 Minutes (or First 13 for 3rd Grade and Up) – Stop Clock on:
+Running Clock First 13 Minutes – Stop Clock on:

 - Free Throws

-Last 5 Minutes of First Half: Both Teams automatically in Bonus (For scorekeepers, maintain foul count.
+Last 5 Minutes of FIRST Half of Boys Euro, NBA and WNBA OR Last 2 Minutes of FIRST Half of Boys NCAA and Girls Euro: Both Teams automatically in Single Bonus (For scorekeepers, maintain foul count.
 Example: Team A may only have committed 3 team fouls when hitting last 5 minutes.
 In order to get to Double Bonus, they still must commit 7 more team fouls).

 - Common Foul: 1-and-1